-MITIGATION SEQUENCE - The series of steps, which must be taken if dunes and dune vegetation will be adversely affected.
+Mitigation Sequence - The series of steps that one must take if dunes and dune vegetation will be adversely affected.
 First, such adverse effects shall be avoided.
 Second, adverse effects shall be minimized.
 Third, the dunes and dune vegetation adversely affected shall be repaired, restored, or replaced.
 Fourth, the dunes and dune vegetation adversely affected shall be replaced or substituted to compensate for the adverse effects.